MartinO55/MyBondCodingChallenge/Readme.md

 You should submit your response by Close of Business, Friday, September 9th.

-Feel free to reach out to ask any questions.
-My email is matt@mybond.com.au. --delete this before it goes public?

 ## The Challenge

 Dante’s classic work, La Divina Commedia (<https://en.wikipedia.org/wiki/Divine_Comedy>) is considered one of the great works of literature - exploring the worldview and philosophy of the time.